-Avoid monotone, don’t be afraid to break the rhythm.
+Avoid monotone, don’t be afraid to break the rhythm and to experiment with different colors.
 That’s what keeps the music interesting.

-For me, this object is always a coffee cup.
+For me, this object is always a cup of coffee.

 Take your time, and spend 5 minutes (have a countdown!) on each thought.
-Write every idea down without criticising it.
+Write every idea down without criticizing it.
 And don’t be afraid to sketch something stupid.